Last updated 9.03.2023

 - Companies starting production

-Participation in the services provided by AIRE is generally considered to be de minimis aid for companies, which is a form of state aid.
-You can find more information about state aid in the next subsection.
+Participation in services provided by AIRE is generally considered de minimis aid (VTA) for companies, a form of state aid.
+More information about state aid can be found in section 3.

 You can check the balance of the company’s de minimis aid based on the registry code on the website of the Ministry of Finance under this link.